splunk/splunk-ref-pas-code/README.md

 For usage see the _About_ page of the app.

 ## Community and Feedback
 Questions, comments, suggestions?
-To provide feedback about this release, to get help with any problems, or to stay connected with other developers building on Splunk please visit the <http://answers.splunk.com>community site.
+To provide feedback about this release, to get help with any problems, or to stay connected with other developers building on Splunk please visit the <http://answers.splunk.com> community site.

 File any issues on [GitHub](https://github.com/splunk/splunk-ref-pas-code/issues).